simplyphpdotcom/cl-cheshire-cat/README.md

 # Summary

-cl-chessire-cat is a project for a CL redirection server.
+cl-cheshire-cat is a project for a CL redirection server.

 The core of the server is based on Edi Weitz (http://weitz.de/) CL librairies, in particular: